Jiluka: Influences

 Jiluka cites as their main influence, among all the members, the Japanese band X Japan.
-Sena mentions as some of his more specific influences the band Kansas, classical music and the English band Rixton.
-He says he used to listen to hip-hop, until a friend urged him to listen to X Japan's "Kurenai"; he became a guitarist inspired by hide and Pata.
+Sena says he used to listen to hip-hop until a friend urged him to listen to X Japan's "Kurenai"; he became a guitarist inspired by hide and Pata.
+After that, he looked for other rock artists.
+In an interview with Gekirock, Sena mentions Kansas, Rixton, Boston and Hikaru Utada as artists he likes.
 Ricko says that he likes rap, being a fan of Linkin Park and that he also used to listen to L'Arc-en-Ciel.
 Boogie claims he listens to a bit of everything, like Luna Sea and Korn, but Slipknot brought him into metal.
-Zyean says he listens to a lot of metal bands, like Metallica, Bullet for My Valentine, Rhapsody of Fire, Behemoth, among many others.
+Zyean says he listens to a lot of metal and its subgenres, like Metallica, Bullet for My Valentine, Rhapsody of Fire, Behemoth, among many others.

 All members claim that at the beginning of their musical careers they were from different positions.
 Ricko used to play guitar but the band he was part of didn't have a vocalist, and despite being insecure, he started to sing.
 Even though Sena's influences encouraged him to play guitar, he initially played drums, as stated by himself.
 Zyean started listening to death metal and other types of extreme metal when he was a student.
 He was a self-taught vocalist who also played guitar and bass: "To be honest, I didn't want to play drums back then."
 In another interview, he claimed that a drummer classmate convinced him to play.
 Like Ricko, Boogie said that a bass player was missing on the band that he was invited to play.